AlphaDDA: Strategies for Adjusting the Playing Strength of a Fully Trained AlphaZero System to a Suitable Human Training Partner: Related work

 \section{Related work}

-An AI game player has obtained superhuman-level skill for traditional board games such as Checker \citep{Schaeffer:1993}, Othello \citep{Buro:1997,Buro:2003}, and Chess \citep{Campbell:1999,Hsu:1999,Campbell:2002}.
-In 2016, Go-playing AI, AlphaGo \citep{Silver:2016}, has won the world's top player of Go and has become the first superhuman-level Go-playing algorithm.
-AlphaGo relies on supervised learning from a large database of expert human moves and data of self-play.
-AlphaGo Zero \citep{Silver:2017} has won AlphaGo even if it does not need to prepare a large training dataset.
-The most interesting point is that AlphaGo Zero learns a game using only self-play without pre-known knowledge.
-In 2018, \cite{Silver:2018} have proposed AlphaZero that does not have restrictions on the playable games.
-AlphaZero has won the super-human level AI players at Go, Shogi, and Chess.
-Thus, AlphaZero is strong enough against human players at board games.
-However, AlphaZero will not be attractive as an opponent of human players because AlphaZero is too strong for almost all human players.
+AI game players have obtained superhuman-level skills for traditional board games such as checkers \citep{Schaeffer:1993}, Othello \citep{Buro:1997,Buro:2003}, and chess \citep{Campbell:1999,Hsu:1999,Campbell:2002}.
+In 2016, Go-playing AI, AlphaGo \citep{Silver:2016}, defeated the world's top player in Go and became the first superhuman-level Go-playing algorithm.
+AlphaGo relies on supervised learning from a large database of expert human moves and self-play data.
+AlphaGo Zero \citep{Silver:2017}, in turn, defeated AlphaGo, without requiring to prepare a large training dataset.
+In 2018, \cite{Silver:2018} proposed AlphaZero, which does not have restrictions on playable games.
+AlphaZero has outperformed other superhuman-level AIs at Go, Shogi, and chess.
+However, AlphaZero is not suitable as an opponent of human players because AlphaZero is too strong for almost all human players.

+Some researchers have shown that AlphaZero can learn games other than two-player perfect information games. \cite{Hsueh:2018} have investigated that AlphaZero can play a non-deterministic game. \cite{Moerland:2018} have extended AlphaZero to deal with continuous action space. \cite{Petosa:2019} have modified AlphaZero to support a multiplayer game. \cite{Schrittwieser:2020} have developed MuZero.
+MuZero \citep{Schrittwieser:2020} is an AlphaZero-based tree search with a learned model that achieves superhuman performance in board games and computer games without any knowledge of their game rules.

+Some researchers have improved AlphaZero algorithm. \cite{Wang:2020,Wang:2021} have used MCTS with warm-start enhancements in self-play and improved the quality of game playing records generated by self-play.
+They have achieved improving Elo-rating of AlphaZero.